Kavanaugh on the U.S. Supreme Court: sparks or harmony?

 But the four liberal justices include 85-year-old feminist icon Ruth Bader Ginsburg, who made her name as an advocate for women’s rights.

-Ginsburg voiced support for the #MeToo movement against sexual misconduct even as Kavanaugh was about to face a grueling Senate hearing into the allegations against him, saying that unlike in her youth “women nowadays are not silent about bad behavior.”
+Ginsburg voiced support for the #MeToo movement against sexual misconduct even as Kavanaugh was about to face a grueling Senate hearing on the allegations against him, saying that unlike in her youth, “women nowadays are not silent about bad behavior.”

-Still, Supreme Court experts believe the justices are likely to move past any differences, as they have done in the past.
+Still, Supreme Court experts believe the justices are likely to move past any differences, as they have in the past.

 “I think the justices care very much about collegiality and not purely for the sake of collegiality.
 They think it’s important for people who disagree with each other to work together,” said Carolyn Shapiro, who served as a law clerk for liberal Justice Stephen Breyer.

-The liberal justices - Ginsburg, Stephen Breyer, Elena Kagan and Sonia Sotomayor - need to seek support from at least one conservative in ideologically divisive cases, so they have a strong incentive not to alienate the new arrival, court experts said.
+The liberal justices - Ginsburg, Breyer, Elena Kagan and Sonia Sotomayor - need to seek support from at least one conservative in ideologically divisive cases, so they have a strong incentive not to alienate the new arrival, court experts said.

-Kagan, known for her strategic nous, has an existing relationship with Kavanaugh.
+Kagan, known for her strategic mind, has an existing relationship with Kavanaugh.
 In her former role as dean of Harvard Law School, she hired Kavanaugh to teach there.

 “She is practical enough that she is going to put that behind her and have the best relationship she can with someone she is going to have to put up with for 30 years,” said one Washington lawyer, who declined to be named because he argues cases at the court.